sosoyou/hello-world/README.md

 # hello-world
-Project to know how github works
+Project to know how github works.
+About several things that will help to use Github.